10 steps to reduce your risk of type 2 diabetes

 - Cuts/injuries taking longer to heal

-If you’re experiencing any of these symptoms or are concerned about your status, our Diabetes (HbA1c) Blood Test can diagnose type 2 diabetes.
-Your doctor can use your results to prescribe the appropriate treatment.
+If you’re experiencing any of these symptoms or are concerned about your status, our Diabetes (HbA1c) Blood Test can help diagnose type 2 diabetes.
+You can take your results to your doctor so they can prescribe the appropriate treatment.

 However, before diabetes even develops, your body enters a stage where its blood sugar levels are higher than the norm, but not high enough to be considered diabetic.
 This stage is called pre-diabetes and is where action needs to be taken.

 Pre-diabetes does not show any symptoms, and most people are unaware that they are becoming resistant to insulin.
 Here are some targets to look out for when testing your blood sugar levels:

 - HbA1c levels over 48 mmol/mol = diabetes